 What is my long-term outlook based on Type?

 The long-term prognosis for PRP is not set in stone.
-However, there are some guidelines that dermatologists feel comfortable in treating as Gospel.
+However, there are some guidelines that dermatologists feel comfortable treating as Gospel.
 Suffice it to say that there has been insufficient research to be able to predict with any precision, when a PRP journey will end.

 In March 2003, Dr. Andrew Griffiths delivered a “Dowling Oration” to members of the British Association of Dermatology assembled in Liverpool, England.
 Dr. Griffiths reflected on 35 years of diagnosing, treating and researching pityriasis rubra pilaris.
 He unilaterally set the PRP prevalence rate at one in 400,000.
 The following patient populations reflect September 2021 population estimates.